destanyparria/destanyparria/README.md

 ### Hi there 👋

-I am a Cloud DevOps Engineer who is goal oriented, people focused, and constantly striving to improve.
-I am currently enrolled in an extensive 24 week program with Level Up In Tech where I will build and improve skills in the following: AWS, Linux, Python, Infrastructur as Code, Orchestration, Containerization, Kubernetes, Terraform, CI/CD, and Source Control.
+I am a IT Specialist who is goal oriented, people focused, and constantly striving to improve.
+I've completed an extensive 24 week program with Level Up In Tech where I will build and improve skills in the following: AWS, Linux, Python, Infrastructur as Code, Orchestration, Containerization, Kubernetes, Terraform, CI/CD, and Source Control.

 Find out more about me & feel free to connect with me here: